ngs-docs/2021-GGG298/Week4-snakemake-for-workflows/README.md

     shell:
         "salmon quant -i yeast_orfs --libType U -r ERR458493.fastq.gz -o ERR458493.fastq.gz.quant --seqBias --gcBias"
 ```
-and check that for syntax: `snakemake -p salmon_quant`
+and check that for syntax: `snakemake -p -j 1 salmon_quant`

 and finally replace the prefixes with the `{sample}` `{input}` and `{output}` wildcards we learned before: